 Important note: This section is for policy categories only.
 If you are not reporting on a policy, you will want to set up categories in your personal Account Settings.
 These categories will be overridden if you are reporting on a policy.
-Click the blue settings icon in the upper right hand corner of the screen > Account settings > Categories and Tags to find your categories setup page.
+Click the blue settings icon in the upper left hand corner of the screen > Account settings > Categories and Tags to find your categories setup page.

 Covered in this article: